-- Never use the ECU for purposes that are not intended by YANMAR; such as using unauthorized ECU, writing unauthorized data to ECU, leaving it broken, or removing sensors and actuators.
-Doing so could result in the violation of emission control regulations and will void the product warranty. - Be sure to use the ECU in conjunction with the engines whose models or serial numbers are specified by YANMAR.
-Other ECU/engine combinations than specified will void the engine warranty. - Replacing the fuel injection pump involves rewriting the fuel injection data in the ECU.
+- Never use the E-ECU for other purposes than intended or in other ways than specified by YANMAR.
+Doing so could result in the violation of emission control regulations and will void the product warranty. - Replacing the fuel injection pump involves rewriting the fuel injection data in the E-ECU.
 Be sure to contact Discount-equipment before replacing the fuel injection pump.
-Failure to rewrite the fuel injection data before replacing the fuel injection pump will void the engine warranty. - Replacing the ECU involves migrating the fuel injection data to the existing ECU to the new unit.
-Be sure to contact Discount-equipment before replacing the ECU.
-Failure to migrate the fuel injection data before replacing the ECU will void the engine warranty.

-Improper use or misuse of the ECU may result in death or serious injury due to an abrupt and unexpected increase in engine speed.
+Failure to rewrite the fuel injection data before replacing the fuel injection pump will void the engine warranty. - Replacing the E-ECU involves migrating the fuel injection data to the existing E-ECU to the new unit. - Be sure to contact Discount-equipment before replacing the E-ECU.
+Failure to migrate the fuel injection data - before replacing the E-ECU will void the engine warranty. - Improper use or misuse of the E-ECU may result in death or serious injury due to an abrupt and unexpected increase in engine speed.